The Best Nike Running Shoes for Men in 2018

 Best Lightweight Nike Running Shoe

 The Nike Free RN 2018 is a neutral road shoe designed for runners who want a minimal, barefoot-feel shoe.
-Weighing in at only 235 g, it skimps on the cushion and rubber to focus on the most necessary features: impact distribution and responsiveness.
+Super lightweight, it skimps on the cushion and rubber to focus on the most necessary features: impact distribution and responsiveness.

 Nike’s Free RN is supported by lightweight foam in the heel and midsole.
 The Flywire cables were also included for added security, and they allow the runner to choose their preferred fit.